Out of State Child Abuse and Neglect Checks

 • “It was so impossible to get a whole household of adults with different work schedules and who already had kids to meet me half an hour away at the notary, that all of us in the office just became notaries ourselves so we could do it.” —Licensor

 Accept requests electronically.
-Whether you build an online portal or accept email requests, this will allow you to process requests more efficiently.
+Whether you build an online portal or accept and respond to email requests, this will allow you to process requests more efficiently.

 • “[State] moved to an electronic request system, which is great.
 But it only allows one account per child welfare system.
 Someone else from my state already registered, so now I can’t.” —Licensor